ericoporto/ags-manual-wiki/Character.md

 align | description
 --- | ---
-eAlignLeft | Moves the new frame so that the left hand side is at exactly the same X co-ordinate as the old one was. eAlignCentre | Leaves the frames centred in the middle.<br>This is the default and using this is equivalent to just calling LockView. eAlignRight | Moves the new frame so that the right hand side is at exactly the same X co-ordinate as the old one was.
+eAlignLeft | Moves the new frame so that the left hand side is at exactly the same X co-ordinate as the old one was. eAlignCentre | Leaves the frames centered in the middle.<br>This is the default and using this is equivalent to just calling LockView. eAlignRight | Moves the new frame so that the right hand side is at exactly the same X co-ordinate as the old one was.

 Note that this only aligns the first frame of the animation, so to get